-HOA CC&Rs often address lien priority, and typically state that HOA assessments and liens are subordinate to a first mortgage or deed of trust.
-To find out the priority of an HOA lien in Tennessee, check your CC&Rs and bylaws.
+HOA CC&Rs often address lien priority and typically state that HOA assessments and liens are subordinate to a first mortgage or deed of trust.
+To find out the priority of an HOA lien in Tennessee, check your association's governing documents.

 If you're facing a COA or HOA foreclosure in Tennessee, consider consulting with a foreclosure attorney to learn more about state laws, how they apply to your situation, and to discuss all legal options available in your particular circumstances.